-This type of air conditioning will require a certain amount of cavity space for installation, so may not be suited to every home.
+This type of air con will require a certain amount of cavity space for installation, so may not be suited to every home.

 Contact HunterCON today!

-While wall-mounted split systems are great, each possible air conditioning system has a number of advantages and disadvantages which are important to weigh up before you make a decision.
+While wall-mounted split systems are great, each possible air con system has a number of advantages and disadvantages which are important to weigh up before you make a decision.

 From AC installations, to repairs and maintenance, we always make sure our customers receive the best possible experience.
 We pride ourselves on providing fast and efficient service of the highest quality.